Do you want to take an awesome Madrid photography tour?

 Though many tourists eschew it for its more popular sibling Barcelona, Madrid is one of the hippest, most vibrant cities in the world.
 When the Spanish sunlight softens, the city’s diverse architecture, vibrant streets, and leafy parks turn Madrid into a photographer’s dreamland.
 See for yourself by following the Travel Lemming’s Madrid self guided photography tour through some of the top attractions in Madrid.

 I started my year-long trip around the world determined to hone my amateur photography skills (which hopefully improved by the time I took my photos of Myanmar).
 Madrid was the first place where I dedicated serious time to simply training myself on how to make the most of my newly bought Sony a6000 mirror-less camera (highly recommended if you, like me, are worried about space in your pack).
-As someone who has to travel on a budget, I love takes photographs as a great cheap activity in any city.
+As someone who has to has to travel on a budget in Europe, I love taking photographs as a great cheap activity in any city.

 What follows is a suggested walking route of Madrid (with one metro transfer), tracing some of my favorite Madrid Instagram spots from my week of shooting.
 This can be done in one day or split up over several to make the most of the dawn and dusk lighting.